 This website contains the main scientific results of the »iSQAPER project, as presented in the project deliverables.
-Deliverables are being written and added to the website throughout the period of the project until it ends in April 2020.
-Here is the current status of the content.
+Deliverables are being written and added to the website throughout the period of the project, until it ends in November 2021.

 Good soil quality is of fundamental importance to both local and global food production and to ecosystem resilience.
 Agricultural soils world-wide are subject to threats and pressures including: increasing demand for food and biofuels, changing diets, land degradation and associated productivity decline, all made worse by climate change.
 Reliable knowledge and data help land users assess their soils and make well-informed decisions about its use.
 When information on alternative land use practices is easily available, it supports farmers in improving their land management.

 Booklets, factsheets and video clips provide information about soil quality in succinct and easy to read formats.